uv-cpp/s3client/README.markdown

 Originally developed to test *Ceph* object storage, parallel transfers between Lustre and *Ceph* on high speed networks, and learn the S3 API.

-All the code is tested on MacOS (x86 and ARM) and Linux SuSE and Ubuntu, x86 only.
+All the code is tested on Linux SuSE and Ubuntu, x86 only and MacOS (x86 and ARM).

 ## Library